Katie Price: Personal life

-Relationships
+Relationships and family

 Price gave birth to her first child, son Harvey, in May 2002.
 His father is since-retired footballer Dwight Yorke.
-Harvey was found to be blind with septo-optic dysplasia.
-He has additionally been diagnosed as autistic and has Prader–Willi syndrome.
+Harvey was found to be blind with septo-optic dysplasia, and has additionally been diagnosed with autism and Prader–Willi syndrome.
+Whilst heavily pregnant with Harvey, Price had a brief relationship with English singer Gareth Gates, the latter of whom had been a virgin.